jakewvincent/mkdnflow.nvim/README.md

     * When at least one child to-do has been marked in-progress, the parent to-do is marked in-progress
     * When a parent to-do is marked complete and one child to-do is reverted to not-yet-started or in-progress, the parent to-do is marked in-progress
     * When a parent to-do is marked complete or in-progress and all child to-dos have been reverted to not-yet-started, the parent to-do is marked not-yet-started.
+* 🆕 Manually update numbering with `MkdnUpdateNumbering` or `MkdnUpdateNumbering 0` if, e.g., you want to start numbering at 0
 * Smart(er) behavior when `<CR>`ing in lists (NOTE: currently not enabled by default.
 See below.)
     * NOTE: The following functionality is disabled by default in case some find it intrusive.
 To enable the functionality, remap `<CR>` in insert mode (see the following code block).
     * In unordered lists: Add another bullet on the next line, unless the current list item is empty, in which case it will be erased